iliakan/javascript-book/en/01-basics/03-functions-declarations-and-expressions.md

 ## Summary

-Functions in javascript are regular values.
+Functions in JavaScript are regular values.
 They can be assigned, passed around and called when needed.

 <ul>
 <li>A function which returns nothing actually returns special value: `undefined`.</li>